• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 • Data Integrity: Ensures data is not tampered with during transmission.

-• Trust and Compliance: Builds brand credibility and meets security regulations like GDPR and PCI-DSS.
+• Trust and Compliance: Builds brand credibility and meets security compliance requirements such as GDPR and PCI-DSS.

-• SEO Advantage: Google and other search engines explicitly consider HTTPS as a ranking signal.
+• SEO Advantage: Search engines like Google have explicitly made HTTPS a ranking signal.

 History of SSL Certificates: The Security Evolution from SSL to TLS

-The development history of SSL/TLS protocols is a chronicle of continuous security enhancements, combating cyberattacks and improving encryption strength:
+The development history of SSL/TLS protocols is a chronicle of continuous security evolution, combating cyberattacks and enhancing encryption strength:

 1. Birth and Popularization of SSL Protocol (1994-1999):